 In many cases, it’s hard for low-income Americans to find affordable housing on their own.
 Oftentimes, the limited options available to them are in unsafe neighborhoods that aren’t exactly ideal for families to raise their children.
 That’s where the government comes in.

-Properties that accept housing vouchers need to pass inspections in order to keep their residences up to code with the local public housing authority (PHA).
-In other words, a property manager won’t be permitted to offer a rundown, dilapidated building as a Section 8 house.
+Properties that accept a section 8 choice voucher need to pass inspections in order to keep their residences up to code with the local public housing authority (PHA).
+In other words, a property manager won’t be permitted to offer a rundown, tattered building as a Section 8 house.

 Are You Eligible?

 The Public Housing Authority (PHA) will look at a number of factors to determine if a person is eligible for the subsidy.
-First, the household size is considered, as if their total annual gross income.
-If they make more than 50% of the median income in their area, they won’t qualify for the loan.
+First, the household size is considered, with their total annual gross income.
+If they make more than 50% of the median income in their area, they won’t qualify for the loan or housing choice voucher homeownership program.

 U.S. Citizens and non-citizens with a valid immigration status are eligible to receive this assistance.

-The PHA in their city will make a determination and then likely place the applicant on a waiting list.
+The PHA in their city will make a determination based on the housing choice voucher application and then likely place the applicant on a waiting list.
 That list is often incredibly long and could take as long as two years before something becomes available.
-Applicants that are in a particularly dire situation may be bumped up on the list.
+Applicants with a housing choice voucher program application that is shows they are in a particularly dire situation may be bumped up on the list.

 What Is Everyone Responsible for?